The big question facing Democrats (and independents): Who to vote for - KTVZ

 Joe Biden can bring his Obama White House experience to his own administration.
 He’s the person if you pine for the Obama era.

-Amy Klobuchar could appeal to moderates in the middle of the country.
+Amy Klobuchar tried to appeal to moderates in the middle of the country.

 Pete Buttigieg, who represented generational change, dropped out just before Super Tuesday.